stuff that's happening.

 and a magazine was born...

-This summer, our Off Assignment team released a gorgeous print volume, featuring the best of four years of OA tales, including features by Ted Conover, Pico Iyer, and Alex Sheshunoff.
+In summer 2017, our Off Assignment team released a gorgeous print volume, featuring the best of four years of OA tales, including features by Ted Conover, Pico Iyer, and Alex Sheshunoff.
 "Letter to a Stranger" essays by Julia Glass, Leslie Jamison, Anjali Sachdeva, Howie Axelrod, Lavinia Spalding, Sheba Karim, Meron Hadero, and so very much more.
 All design props go to wonder-women Leslie Kwok and Bianca Wendt, who labored so passionately to make this collection a delight to hold in your hands.
 Candace Rose Rardon was the editorial vision behind this beaut.
 See below GIF for a vicarious experience.
 For your very own copy ($18), just click here.

 A most excellent shout-out...